Parisa Fakhri

 Parisa J. Fakhri is an Iranian American actress and voice actress who works for Funimation.
 Her voice roles include Arisa Uotani in Fruits Basket (2001) and Bra in Dragon Ball GT.
-She has guest-starred in a number of live action television series, such as House, CSI: NY, and Agents of S.H.I.E.L.D.
+She has guest-starred in a number of live action television series, such as House, CSI: NY, Agents of S.H.I.E.L.D., and SEAL Team.
 From 2009 to 2013, she starred as Mira in the series Dwelling, and in 2022, appeared in episodes of What We Do in the Shadows as Marwa, one of Nandor's thirty-seven wives.